-Mental & Physical Safety Can Be Guarded Too
+Homeschool Advantages for Mental & Physical Safety

 The advantage of sleep may not be overlooked, but it is often misrepresented for homeschoolers.
-A full night of quality sleep is incredibly important for middle and high schoolers and not having to make an early morning commute on a bus (or buses, depending on your location) can provide just the extra rest they need.
+A full night of quality sleep is incredibly important for middle and high schoolers and not having to make an early morning commute on a bus (or buses, depending on your location) can provide just the extra time of rest they need.
 As a homeschooler, you can set your own hours too, so if you’d rather start formal studies at ten instead of eight, it is completely in your power to arrange it.

 Finally, you can round out the proper care of the body by making sure your preteens and teens are well fed throughout the day.
 As picky as this age group is, it’s not surprising to find that many of them will eat very little or skip lunch altogether because there’s nothing in the school cafeteria that they “like”.
 However, at home, you can keep all the nutritious foods and meals that they will eat and you’ll even save money doing it.

-You Can Even Guard Against the “Politically Correct” Agenda
+Homeschool Advantages of Guarding Against the “Politically Correct” Agenda

-I remember when my son was in public school in the first grade and a note came home about the need to teach acceptance of ALL religions.
+I remember when my son was in a public school in the first grade and a note came home about the need to teach acceptance of ALL religions.
 What I actually found out later was that the school was providing prayer rugs and private rooms for the Islamic students to pray and some parents weren’t happy about it, myself included.
 After all, my own son had been sent home from school for attempting to pray with a little girl in a wheelchair.
 THAT was considered “forceful” and “improper”.
 And no one, especially those in positions of authority, was putting forth the least effort to accept HIS religion.

 These days, being politically correct encompasses so much more than that!
-As we are constantly told to “protect trans kids” and be accepting if children want to cross-dress, we are forced to decide whether this is something we want instilled in our own children.
+As we are constantly told to “protect trans kids” and be accepting if children want to cross-dress, we are forced to decide whether this is something we want to be instilled in our own children.
 After all, there’s a saying going around that says something like, “If you have a cat that is a vegetarian, we all know who’s making the decisions.”
 For Christian parents, this goes far deeper than political correctness.
 While we might not all share the same beliefs, the idea that we should be free to practice our own, without being forced to forego them in public places, shouldn’t be forbidden just because it’s Christianity and not Islam or Atheism.